 COMMUNITY HEALTH AND LITERACY PROGRAM (CHLP)

-Piloted in 2019, the CHLP has been providing DDBHH children and families with critical communication skills they need to succeed.
+Piloted in 2019, the CHLP has been providing Deaf, Deafblind and Hard of hearing children and families with critical communication skills they need to succeed.

 • A man and two children are sitting on the floor in a living room.